Bright Ideas: 6 Bold Startups Reinventing Their Industries

 "We have incredible pride that we've proven that luxury and ethics can go hand in hand," Tannen said.
 "Watching our business grow so quickly and virally has been incredible validation and a source of pride for us.
 But most importantly, our customers rightly feel that they are a part of our story and our mission to change this industry."

-The company: Comite MD
+The company: Comite MD The industry: Medicine

 With the exception of an annual physical exam, most people only go to the doctor when they're sick.
 This disease-centric model of treating symptoms as they appear has long been the standard, but a handful of visionary practitioners believe that an alternative method called precision medicine (PM) is more effective.
 This customized, tailored approach treats individual patients based on their genetics, medical histories and lifestyles.